james-world/test-checklists/.github/pull_request_template.md

 - [ ] The README.md has been updated to reflect any changes to infrastructure, support playbooks, DataDog dashboards, external dependencies, published contracts (e.g. shared nuget packages), APIs and Information Models (e.g. database schema)
 - [ ] [Logging Standards](https://imburse.atlassian.net/wiki/spaces/DEV/pages/592281609/Observability+Standards) have been followed.
 - [ ] The affect on performance and scalability has been considered.
 Basic checks on resource consumption and latency have taken place locally and the need for any performance testing in the load environment is in a referenced ticket on the backlog.
-- [ ] Security considerations have been considered.
+- [ ] Security has been considered.
 New APIs have appropriate access controls.
 Network communications and data at rest are appropriately protected.